What do we mean by metabolic health?

-- More than 10% of the people in the US has diabetes, and 21% of that is undiagnosed.
-Worse, the incidence rate is rising globally and among kids under 19, and Type 2 makes up the vast majority of those cases.
+2. More than 10% of people in the US have diabetes, and 21% of that is undiagnosed.
+Worse, the incidence rate is rising globally—now at 10%—and among kids under 19, and Type 2 makes up the vast majority of those cases.
 The mortality rate is also increasing, even as it is decreasing for Type 1.

-- COVID-19 became a top-three leading cause of death in 2020 and 2021, and 40% of people in the US who died from COVID had diabetes.
+9. COVID-19 became a top-three leading cause of death in 2020 and 2021, and 40% of people in the US who died from COVID had diabetes.
 Another study found that nondiabetic COVID-19 patients hospitalized with elevated blood sugar were three times more likely to die than those with stable glucose levels.
+And a new study finds that having three of more symptoms of metabolic syndrome—obesity, pre-diabetes or diabetes, hypertension and high cholesterol—when hospitalized with COVID makes you 20% more likely to die in the hospital.
 Researchers say the dual pandemics of metabolic syndrome and COVID-19 are linked.
 COVID-19 may also exacerbate the ongoing metabolic crisis or drive up Type 2 diabetes rates, as researchers have found a link between infection and persistent hyperglycemia.
 One study found that about 46% of patients admitted to a hospital for COVID-19 had high blood sugar during their stay.
 And about 35% of those patients had hyperglycemia lasting for at least six months after infection.

 What’s fueling this metabolic health crisis?